 Many of our clients are undoubtedly familiar with beach and swim clubs and the sound of a life guard’s whistle signaling dangerous water conditions.
 Well, the stock market doesn’t sound a whistle alerting investors to return “safely to shore”.
 On February 5th, 2018, many investors dabbling in exotic instruments would have appreciated any type of warning signal.
-On that day, the CBOE Volatility Index (the VIX), a measure of expected volatility in the market recorded its biggest one day percentage change ever, climbing 100% and causing sudden and significant losses for those on the opposite side of that trade.
+On that day, the CBOE Volatility Index (the VIX), a measure of expected volatility in the market recorded its biggest one-day percentage change ever, climbing 100% and causing sudden and significant losses for those on the opposite side of that trade.

 So, what happens when market volatility, as measured by the VIX, increases 100% in a day…as we all found out together, plenty.
-If you were an investor in any of the inverse volatility products such as the XIV, (the VIX spelled backwards, how clever), you lost about 94% of your investment in one day.
+If you were an investor in any of the inverse volatility products such as the XIV, (the VIX spelled backward, how clever), you lost about 94% of your investment in one day.
 But we soon learned that was only half of the story.

 From supposedly sophisticated hedge funds to all levels of investors, surprisingly including millennial’s and endowments such as Harvard University, we found many had become entangled in a seemingly “safe” paired trade:

-In times of market turmoil selling tends to beget more selling, even absent any deterioration in stock market fundamentals (i.e. earnings and growth outlook— both demonstrating strength not seen in over a decade).
-This type of non-fundamental selling did however have real roots: distressed selling related to margin calls, the receipt of unwelcomed stock related to risky option investments and the collapse of inverse related funds.
+In times of market, turmoil selling tends to beget more selling, even absent any deterioration in stock market fundamentals (i.e. earnings and growth outlook— both demonstrating strength not seen in over a decade).
+This type of non-fundamental selling did, however, have real roots: distressed selling related to margin calls, the receipt of un-welcomed stock related to risky option investments and the collapse of inverse related funds.
 Moreover, the uncertainty as to how many investors were trapped in this paired trade and how entangled these seemingly disparate trades were helped create a riptide type effect sucking markets lower.

 As we also found out in the current period of low bond returns, many market participants were utilizing leverage to magnify their results.
-The low interest rate environment also encouraged pension funds to assume greater portfolio risk, whether they knew it or not, as they too ventured into more esoteric “risk-on” investments to help compensate for below average bond yields and high expected returns.
-Warren Buffett once said “you never know who is swimming naked until the tide goes out”.
-Well the tide went out in early February and the picture wasn’t pretty.
+The low-interest-rate environment also encouraged pension funds to assume greater portfolio risk, whether they knew it or not, as they too ventured into more esoteric “risk-on” investments to help compensate for below-average bond yields and high expected returns.
+Warren Buffett once said, “you never know who is swimming naked until the tide goes out”.
+Well, the tide went out in early February and the picture wasn’t pretty.

-Withum Wealth has always believed portfolio construction should emphasize high quality stocks, bonds, select index based investments and prudent diversification.
+Withum Wealth has always believed portfolio construction should emphasize high-quality stocks, bonds, select index-based investments, and prudent diversification.
 Swinging for home run investments (which begs the basic question is volatility even an asset class?) unfortunately can lead to disappointing outcomes as many investors were reminded of this month.
 To paraphrase the legendary Warren Buffett, we serve as a client fiduciary and prefer to hold on to our bathing suits.